Slow Cooker Potato Leek Soup

 - 2 large leeks rinsed and chopped (you can also use onions, but leeks add great flavor)

-- 2 lbs Russet potatoes peeled and diced into cubes
+- 2 lbs Russet potatoes peeled and diced into 1" cubes *I weigh after peeling and cutting

 - 1 tsp sea salt